eclab/grains/scope/README.md

 #### DIGITAL OUT (D)
 Digital Input
 #### POT 1
-Trim for In1 Analog Input
+Trim for In1.

+[Set the switch to In1.
+When Analog, trim to about 2 o'clock.
+When Digital, trim to full]
 #### POT 2
-Trim for In2 Analog Input
+Trim for In2.

+[Set the switch to In2.
+When Analog, trim to about 2 o'clock.
+When Digital, trim to full]
 #### POT 3
 Update Rate